Download Careers360 App

 • Amphibians undergo metamorphosis from aquatic larvae, which are tadpoles with gills, into terrestrial adults with lungs.

-• The life stages of amphibians are embryonic, larval, metamorph, and adult all morphologically adapted to the environment and needs in those stages.
+• The life stages of amphibians are embryonic larval form, and then they metamorphose into adults, all morphologically adapted to the environment and needs in those stages.

 Diagram of Amphibian (frog) life cycle

-The diagram given below shows the life cycle of an amphibian mainly frog with different life stages.
+The diagram given below shows the life cycle of an amphibian, mainly a frog, with different life stages.

 Amphibian life cycle